IbrahimItani01/baddil/README.md

 1. Check in ./apis/main.ts the currentIp.
 Change its values to your currentIp.

-Now, you should be able to run Baddĭl locally and explore its features!
+Now, you should be able to run Baddil locally and explore its features!